-2.4.1 Study grant (bed00 s)
+2.5.1 Study grant (bed00\s)

 Study grant can be paid for (a) higher level studies (e.g. university) and (b) middle level studies (e.g. upper secondary school, vocational and supplementary studies).
 The study grant is paid only for a "customary" period which is usually needed for studies.
 For higher level studies the benefit is paid for a maximum of 70 "study months".
-The study months are defined as months a person is receiving the study grant or the student housing supplement.
+The study months are defined as months a person is receiving the study grant.